miti997/just-sugar-documentation/ViewCreation.md

 A functional view created entirely with Just Sugar!

+It's important to note the fact we did not directly modify the DOM in our ```deleteUser``` function.
+What we did is change the users property of the class.
+In Just Sugar each time a propert of a class is updated the class is rerendered.
+This way you do not have to worry about selecting elements and changing them.
+All you have to do is change the property that is used for said element.

 In the [next step](Layout.md) we will see how we can change the layout.